MartinWie/PassGen/README.md

         - hx-Ext json-enc
         - and from buttons and settings use local storage
         - Change slider so live and not only release
+- Fix bug: First loaded password is default and not the user config(potentially already rewrite to client side generation)(if still relevant)
+- Do personal security audit of the key gen and check if messed up somewhere (make sure we are secure)
 - Add go home button to expired shares page
 - Make contrast/shadows on light theme better
 - add required footer stuff